Zo3T: Zero-Shot 3D-Aware Trajectory-Guided Image-to-Video Generation via Test-Time Training: Introduction

+By jointly leveraging our 3D-aware trajectory control, test-time adaptation strategy, and guided field rectification module, ours framework achieves precise motion control and camera movement, as shown in Figure~\ref{fig:teaser}.
+Extensive experiments validate the effectiveness of \ModelName in generating visually coherent video sequences across a diverse range of trajectory control scenarios in a zero-shot setting.
 In summary, the main contributions of our framework can be summarized as follows: \begin{itemize} \item We propose \ModelName, a 3D-aware test-time training framework for zero-shot controllable video generation that enables precise control over both target object motion and camera movement. \item \ModelName integrates lightweight test-time LoRA modules during trajectory-guided generation test time to adaptively guide the generation process and maintain generative fidelity during latent manipulation.
 Furthermore, we refine the guidance field by re-evaluating noise scores to enforce trajectory fidelity. \item Extensive experiments demonstrate that our proposed method outperforms both training-based and training-free methods in terms of trajectory control and fidelity of generated videos. \end{itemize}